Byndyusoft/NetGithubActionsNugetTemplate/README.md

  - Change properties in Directory.Build.props file according to your needs (version, package tags, repository url)
  - fix **dotnet-version** in .github/workflows/\*.yml

+# How to publish to nuget.org:

+## Release

+In create release card do not mark Pre-release option.
+The version of published package will be retrieved from .csproj or Directory.Build.props file.

+## Pre-release

+In create release card mark Pre-release option.
+The version will be *<proj_version>-tags-<tag_name>*.

 # Maintainers
 [github.maintain@byndyusoft.com](mailto:github.maintain@byndyusoft.com)